abyzovlab/All2/README.md

    ```

  ## How to use All2:
- The All2 script can be run using three commands.
+ The All2 script can be run using three commands:
+ 1. score
+ 1. call
+ 1. matrix
+ ### Usage
  ```
 python ALL2.py -h
 usage:  python ALL2.py <command> [<args>]